numerica-ideas/ni-microservice-nodejs/README.md

 Let's note that for EC2 (VPS) deployment, Redis is mainly in used for inter-components communication, while AWS-SNS is used for the Lambda path.

+More explanations about these architecture decisions are present in a blog post: https://blog.numericaideas.com/multipurpose-cloud-migration-nodejs

 ## Prerequisites
 - **MongoDB** the NoSQL database management system.
 - **NodeJS** installed and running, version >=10 (14 is recommended).